 Oatmeal on its own can be quite boring.
 Once the water has started to boil and you bring your oatmeal to a simmer, add some ground spices in to give it a little kick.
 Cinnamon and cloves are a great choice for a really hearty flavor.

-Salt might not be an obvious choice with oatmeal, but adding a bit of salt to your oatmeal while it is cooking will give it an additional layer of flavor that will make the world of difference.
+Salt might not be an obvious choice with oatmeal, but adding a bit of salt to your oatmeal while it is cooking will give it an additional layer of flavor that will make a world of difference.

-Know When To Add The Oats
+Know When to Add the Oats

 If you add your oats to the water when the water is boiling, the oils with be more textured and toothsome.
 If you add your oats to cold water before cooking, it will be creamier.

 A bowl of oatmeal without any add-ins is quite sad!
-Get creative with what you add into your oatmeal, use dried or fresh fruit, nuts or compotes.
+Get creative with what you add to your oatmeal, use dried or fresh fruit, nuts or compotes.
 Peanut butter is also a wonderful addition to a bowl of oatmeal!

-Use A Deep Bowl
+Use a Deep Bowl

 Always eat your oatmeal out of a deep bowl.
 This will stop the oatmeal congealing or becoming cold quickly, and make the meal much more enjoyable.